PlusAlphaConsulting/GenerateThumbnails/README.md

 }
 ```

-This parameters will generate 5 thumbnails from the first 100 frames.
+This parameter will generate 5 thumbnails from the first 100 frames :

 ```
 " -i {input} -vf thumbnail=n=100,scale=960:540 -frames:v 5 {tempFolder}\\Thumbnail%06d.jpg"
 ```

-For more information on thumbnail generation, see [this page](https://trac.ffmpeg.org/wiki/Create%20a%20thumbnail%20image%20every%20X%20seconds%20of%20the%20video).
+For more information about thumbnail generation, see [this page](https://trac.ffmpeg.org/wiki/Create%20a%20thumbnail%20image%20every%20X%20seconds%20of%20the%20video).